Puslinch, Ontario: Controversy

 In December 2017, the township considered renaming Swastika Trail, a private road on the western edge of the township.
 The road was initially named in the 1920s, before the rise of Nazi Germany in 1933 (although Adolf Hitler's party adopted the swastika as the Nazi party symbol in 1920).
 Residents on the street were divided by the name change, while the Jewish group B'nai Brith Canada supported it.
 The township ultimately decided not to rename the road, citing the previous decision of the cottager's association to leave the name in place.
+Support for renaming the road eventually grew again, and in September 2022, the township council voted to approve the name change to Holly Trail.